MIDS-scaling-up/v3/week03/lab/README.md

 This will display a GPU powered N-body simulation, running in a container and displaying on your UI.
 Close the window and exit out of your container.

 ### Building containers
 Run existing containers from existing images is great, but you can also build your own container images.
 First you'll build a simple Jupyter Notebook container.
-Change to the director build_example_1 and look at the file `Dockerfile`.
+Change to the directory build_example_1 and look at the file `Dockerfile`.
 ```
 # Using ubuntu 18.04 as base image
 FROM ubuntu:18.04